chris-page-gov/os-mcp/README.md

-# OS NGD Features API - MCP Server
+# Ordnance Survey - MCP Server

 A Python-based MCP server that provides access to the Ordnance Survey APIs.